The Secret Life of Office Plants

 With Questions

-The meeting ended, as always, with no real decisions made.
-But Barnaby no longer minded.
-He had water, Sarah had sense, and for the first time in weeks the future of the company seemed slightly less hopeless.
+The humans eventually filed out, still arguing about synergy and rectangles.
+But in the silence of Room B, Barnaby no longer minded the empty chairs or the humming air conditioner.
+He had water, Sarah had sense, and for the first time in weeks, the future of the company seemed slightly less hollow.

 Back to stories